 - For rats, place bait stations 15 to 30 feet apart, depending on the severity of the infestation.

-With Tomcat you can effectively control rats and mice with a wide variety of bait stations and other control products to fit your individual needs and stop rodents dead in their tracks.
+With Tomcat® you can effectively control rats and mice with a wide variety of bait stations and other control products to fit your individual needs and stop rodents dead in their tracks.

 *Based on no-choice laboratory testing